Psychedelic Retreat for Mental Health Professionals, informed by Acceptance and Commitment Therapy

 Each day will include experiential practices to help us get into our direct experiencing.
 Through sharing circles we will learn from each other.

-Integration therapy: Then each participant is then offered four x 60-90min integration sessions via zoom.
+Integration therapy: Then each participant is then offered four 60-90min integration sessions via zoom.
 These sessions further support the unfolding of awareness that opened during the retreat and help translate this awareness into multiple domains of your life.
-Our current integration model brings together evolutionary science ‘multi-level selection theory’ and some of the work of Francoise Bourzat into a new expanded ‘ACT Matrix’ (as in Polk et al, 2016), integrating behaviour change to find a new balance between self-care, relationships, community and environment.
+It may also be a critical learning period to take advantage of.
+Our current integration model brings together evolutionary science, ACT and ‘parts work’ in psychedelic context as described in Henry’s Spectrum of Selves publication, integrating behaviour change to find a new balance between self-care, relationships, community and environment.

 To integrate your psilocybin experience into a life better lived, you may also consider if your old thought patterns take you where you really want to go.
 What new behaviours do our insights invite?
 How might our old patterns get in the way of what we really want?